mrgswift/laravel-encryptenv/README.md

 an encrypted value in your configuration file.

-Also included is a console command to encrypt the values of all flagged .env or config file variables/keys.
+Also included is a console command to encrypt the values of all flagged .env or config file variables/keys, and a console command to run other console commands (scheduled tasks, artisan commands, etc) that require the decrypted environment variables to run.

 Some setup/configuration is required to get everything working correctly.